ronin4a/casinoworld/readme.md

 # LATEST UPDATES

 UPDATES
-* cleaned up all class definitions and functions; atomic objects have been simplified, and cleaner functions and ranking have been implemented
+- completed Hand.py (for now)

+TODO
+* test Hand class via running a Game
-  - Note: hand.py -> self.ranks_in_hand() creats local dict for each call; restructure
+* Note: hand.py -> self.ranks_in_hand() creats local dict for each call; restructure
         so only one instance of this dict is held in memory.
 (First confirm that this assumption is true.)
-* added logic for calculating kickers

-TODO
-* finish hand_value function
 * use lambda functions to calculate kicker?
 * inheritance Card -> Hand?
 * include Exceptions or warning/error for app-specific exceptions; use this as a